-The child of Edward Lawrence (a general builders labourer) and Mabel Waterman, Edward Lawrence, the first cousin once-removed on the mother's side of Nigel Horne, was born at St Lawrence, Thanet, Kent, England on 21 Oct 19071,2, was baptised there on 24 Nov 1907.
+The child of Edward Lawrence and Mabel Waterman, Edward Lawrence, the first cousin once-removed on the mother's side of Nigel Horne, was born at St Lawrence, Thanet, Kent, England on 21 Oct 19071,2, was baptised there on 24 Nov 1907.

-During his life, he was living at 2 Clifton Road, St Lawrence, Thanet on 2 Apr 1911, less than a mile from his great-grandmother Johanna Edwards who was living at 16 Bloomsbury Road, Ramsgate, Kent, England and his great-aunt Elizabeth Lawrence who was living at 16 Bloomsbury Road, Ramsgate, Kent, England and his aunt Emily Lawrence who was living at 13 Ashburnham Road, St Lawrence, Thanet, Kent, England and his cousin on his father's side Charles Cowell who was living at 13 Ashburnham Road, St Lawrence, Thanet, Kent, England and his cousin on his father's side Frederick Cowell who was living at 13 Ashburnham Road, St Lawrence, Thanet, Kent, England and his cousin on his father's side Lilian Lawrence who was living at 13 Ashburnham Road, St Lawrence, Thanet, Kent, England and his great-uncle John Lawrence who was living at 43 Ashburnham Road, St Lawrence, Thanet, Kent, England and his first cousin twice-removed on his father's side Edward Edwards who was living at 85 Winstanley Crescent, St Lawrence, Thanet, Kent, England4 and at Grosvenor Road, Ramsgate, Kent in 1932.
+During his life, he was living at 2 Clifton Road, St Lawrence, Thanet on 2 Apr 1911, less than a mile from his great-grandmother Johanna Edwards who was living at 16 Bloomsbury Road, Ramsgate, Kent, England and his great-aunt Elizabeth Lawrence who was living at 16 Bloomsbury Road, Ramsgate, Kent, England and his great-great-uncle Stephen Edwards who was living at Southwood Pumping Station, St Lawrence, Thanet, Kent, England and his aunt Emily Lawrence who was living at 13 Ashburnham Road, St Lawrence, Thanet, Kent, England and his cousin on his father's side Charles Cowell who was living at 13 Ashburnham Road, St Lawrence, Thanet, Kent, England and his cousin on his father's side Frederick Cowell who was living at 13 Ashburnham Road, St Lawrence, Thanet, Kent, England and his cousin on his father's side Lilian Lawrence who was living at 13 Ashburnham Road, St Lawrence, Thanet, Kent, England and his great-uncle John Lawrence who was living at 43 Ashburnham Road, St Lawrence, Thanet, Kent, England, and at Grosvenor Road, Ramsgate, Kent in 1932.

 He died c.
 Feb 1990 in Thanet1.
 He served in the military in 1926 (royal Artillery.
 Army number 772756).